bipinKrishnan/ml-recipe-book/_ner_chapter.md

 And finally, we've completed the training and validation of the model.
 Now it's time to build the gradio demo, so that everyone can use it without pressing ```Shift+Enter``` :)

-As we have said in the begining of this chapter, we will build an application to covert a sentence from western context to Indian context.
+As we have said in the begining of this chapter, we will build an application to convert a sentence from western context to Indian context.

 For building our final application we need two more libraries - gradio and gensim(version ```4.1.2```).

 So let's start building our demo.
-First let's import gradio(to build our app) and gensim downloader to download the ```word2vec``` embeddings.
+First let's import gradio(to build our app) and gensim downloader to download the word2vec embeddings.
 Once the embeddings are downloaded, we could use the ```.most_similar()``` method of the api to find the most similar words for the named entities recognized by our model.

 As an example, for an input sentence like this: ```'My name is Sarah and I live in Columbia'```, we will get a modified sentence like this ```'My name is Amanda and I live in Delhi '``` where 'Sarah' and 'Columbia' are replaced with words that fits more into the Indian context.